|Utility:||Basic or Auxiliary|

 Weighted versions of this exercise would normally be considered auxiliary in context of other basic exercises (ie: Barbell Squat, Sled Leg Press).
 However, in the context of 'body weight' only program, this exercise can be considered basic.

 This exercise is one of the most difficult exercises, even for advanced exercisers.
 Easier versions of this movement include partial reps or self assistance on horizontal bar, from raised rear leg, or with one leg wrapped behind supporting leg.
-Other squatting or split squat movements can also be performed.
+Alternatively, other less challenging squatting or split squat movements can be performed.

 - Self-assisted Single Leg Squat (leg wrapped)